Q. Is Grand Traverse Academy a private school?

 Q. You have a reputation for high academic expectations and performance but what about the arts and sports?

-A. At Grand Traverse Academy Elementary School, we offer band, music, choir, art and physical education classses.
-Each class participates in fitness two to four times per week, which includes a climbing wall, personal fitness goals and traditional sports and games played in the gymnasium.
+A. At Grand Traverse Academy Elementary School, we offer band, music, choir, art and physical education classes.
+Each class participates in fitness two to four times per week, which includes personal fitness goals and traditional sports and games played in the gymnasium.
 Upper Elementary students may participate in intramural boys' and girls' basketball and volleyball, and represent Grand Traverse Academy in cross country and track & field through the Grand Traverse Area Youth Athletic League (GTAYAL).

 In addition to our regular curriculum, we offer a full complement of enrichment opportunities for all ages, including drama and talent shows, hobby and activity clubs, NJHS, NHS, Builders Club, and Key Club.